penagos/vgdb/README.md

 # vGDB | Visual Studio Code GDB Debug Adapter

-**v 0.1.0.0 is actively being developed and is slated for release in mid October with disassembly support, register support and numerous bug fixes.
+**v 0.1.0.0 is actively being developed and is slated for release in early October with disassembly support, register support and numerous bug fixes.
 Please see `CHANGELOG.md` for additional information.**

 A native typescript implementation of a debug adapter for GDB for use in Visual Studio Code.
 Tested on Linux, Windows support is untested. **This extension is under active development**